 When do I pay my fees for medications, labs, etc.?

 For any fees for non-covered services, we expect full payment at time of service for most services, including medications, labs, procedures, etc.

 We do not charge "per visit".
 New members must pay a registration fee and a minimum of one month of membership fees upfront.
 To get started members will usually pay a minimum of around $120.
 If any non-covered services are required (labs, procedures, etc.) the first visit cost may be slightly more.

 How much does a "check-up" cost? wellness visit?

 All wellness visits are provided at ZERO cost to all members, there may be a small lab fee for blood tests!

 What are your regular clinic hours? evenings? weekends?

-Office hours are from 9-3PM daily.
-However, all members have access to the doctor 24/7/365 by phone and after-hours visits, if required.
+Office hours are by appointment only.
+No walk-ins are available.
 All visits require an appointment, so just call, text, or email Dr. Scherer.

 Are you a walk-in clinic?
 Do I need an appointment?